Bsal13/Offensive-Security-Proving-Grounds-Boxes/Shenzi (Intermediate) Windows Box.md

 - Found an admin link and was directed to an admin login page
 - Logged into the admin page with the found credentials in the smb share
 - Navigated to upload plugin page
-- Created a reverse shell payload on kali machine
-- Started netcat listener on kali machine
-- Uploaded reverse shell payload to plugin page
-- Navigated to "/wp-content/uploads" as it is a common wordpress directory to have access to
-- Navigated to the specific uploads directory where the reverse shell was uploaded
+- Created a White Winterworlf Web Shell and uploaded it into the plugin page
+-
 -
 - Text